 Sorry, this may sound like an aggressive thing to say, so I first off give my sincere apology.
 This article brought light to the story of my recovery.
 Sure, I have spent many years at university, that isn’t my complete reason to speak about this.

-At the start of this year (2018) I was comfortable with several hours programming last year.
+At the start of this year (2018) I was comfortable with several hours of programming last year.
 I was getting close to feeling perfect at it again.
 Though keep that in mind, ‘feeling’.
-On the ‘small side’ of my struggle I have a huge difference in the hours I can concentrate on something.
+On the ‘small side’ of my struggle, I have a huge difference in the hours I can concentrate on something.

 Even if I’m not passing, I honestly don’t mind as much anymore.
 Well, I do, I just don’t feel dead anymore.
 Education can help us, sure I had a lot of education before my injury, it just pales compared to my education